 You will surely need to buy food and gas, so you might not be able to save money here, but you could have a more economical approach toward your household expenses so that you pay less for your bills.

 Also, take into account that each month you might have unforeseen expenses.
-This month, your car might need fixing, next month, you might want to buy one of those easy to use cordless phones or a new cupboard and so on.
+This month, your car might need fixing, next month, you might want to buy one of those easy-to-use cordless phones or a new cupboard, and so on.
 So, you should always put some money aside for this type of investment.

 How to Cut My Housing Costs?